LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03/Lab3Instructions-diceGame.md

 ## Clone the GitHub Classroom Repo

+- Accept the invitation to the GitHub Classroom repository containing the starter files.
-Clone the Lab 3 repository from the GitHub classroom invitation.
+- Clone the Lab 3 repository from the GitHub classroom invitation.
 It won't have much in it, just the images for the six sides of a die (and just for those doing the 10,000 game, the scoring method).
 You will write the code (and use some from my examples).
+- **Important**: Do all your work in the Classroom repository working folder, don't make a different repository.
+-  Use Git and GitHub to manage your source code.

 ## Write a Dice Game Web App